Robert Stivers (photographer): Photography career

-1980s
+Transition to photography

 After spending several years in California, Stivers decided to do something he felt was more purposeful.
-He began to meet photographers in his late twenties and ended up becoming an artists’ representative in Los Angeles in 1983 for commercial photographers.
+He began to meet photographers in his late twenties and ended up becoming an artists' representative in Los Angeles in 1983 for commercial photographers.
 He still felt like his creativity was being suppressed, but took the opportunity to learn about photography, studio lighting and printing.

-In 1987, he took a photography class, titled “Finding your Own Vision,” at UCLA under the instruction of famous art photographer Jo Ann Callis and was inspired to pursue fine-art photography.
+In 1987, he took a photography class, titled "Finding your Own Vision," at UCLA under the instruction of art photographer Jo Ann Callis and was inspired to pursue fine-art photography.
 With a new inspiration and passion in 1988, at the age of 35, he began focusing on building his photography portfolio while living in Santa Monica.

-1990s
+Early works

 Stivers relocated to Santa Fe in 1991, where he utilized his dance background in his photographic and film work.
 He would use a Super 8 camera to film himself dance.
-Stivers said, “I'd walk around on stage with my dance unfolding and the movie camera on fixed focus.”
+Stivers said, "I'd walk around on stage with my dance unfolding and the movie camera on fixed focus."
 He started to take still images of the monitor displaying his films and began to play with the framing and focus of these images.

-This body of work became known as ‘Series 5’ and was shown at his first solo show in New York at Yancey Richardson Gallery in 1997.
+This body of work became known as 'Series 5' and was shown at his first solo show in New York at Yancey Richardson Gallery in 1997.
 These photographs are also presented in his first book from Arena Editions, Robert Stivers: Photographs that was released in 1997.

-The Village Voice describes Stivers’ images from ‘Series 5’ as “Livid figures nearly engulfed by a velvety, almost palpable darkness that are both ominous and gorgeous.
-More theatrical than Bill Jacobson’s similarly isolated-and-soft-focus apparitions, these pictures suggest spiritual visions.”
+The Village Voice describes Stivers' images from 'Series 5' as "Livid figures nearly engulfed by a velvety, almost palpable darkness that are both ominous and gorgeous.
+More theatrical than Bill Jacobson's similarly isolated-and-soft-focus apparitions, these pictures suggest spiritual visions."

-2000s
+Books and later series

-Stivers’ second book Listening to Cement was published by Arena Editions in 2000.
-The book is composed of photographs from his ‘Series 6’ works, which included sea- and cloudscapes and architectural views, moving the viewer between indoors and outdoors.
+Stivers' second book Listening to Cement was published by Arena Editions in 2000.
+The book is composed of photographs from his 'Series 6' works, which included sea- and cloudscapes and architectural views, moving the viewer between indoors and outdoors.

-Stivers’ third book Sestina was published by Camera Work AG in 2003.
-This monograph was very successful and printed in 16-inch by 20-inch format.
+Stivers' third book Sestina was published by Camera Work AG in 2003.
+This monograph was printed in 16-inch by 20-inch format.
 The book features rich bronze-toned prints of frayed objects and dream-like scenarios.

-Stivers’ fourth book Sanctum was published by Twin Palms in 2007.
-The book's essay was written by Eugenia Parry, who describes the work as “figments of his material philosophy of escape.”
+Stivers' fourth book Sanctum was published by Twin Palms in 2007.
+The book's essay was written by Eugenia Parry, who describes the work as "figments of his material philosophy of escape."

-In 2010, Stivers came out with a series called Craving the Seamstress, in which he photographed objects he found throughout the house of his ex-wife, whom he calls a “collector of curiosities.”
+In 2010, Stivers came out with a series called Craving the Seamstress, in which he photographed objects he found throughout the house of his ex-wife, whom he calls a "collector of curiosities."

-His newest book, The Art of Ruin, was published by Twin Palms in the spring of 2015 with an essay by Steven Brown.
+His sixth book, The Art of Ruin, was published by Twin Palms in the spring of 2015 with an essay by Steven Brown.

+His newest book, Staging Pictures: Early Polaroids by Robert Stivers, was published by Dark Spring Press in 2017 with an essay by Robert Flynn Johnson.